secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 *  Generate IACV Pipeline

 ### Working with Sales
-BDRs and SDRs should be in regular communication with the SALs that they support.
-When taking on new accounts or supporting a new SAL, it is the responsibility of the  BDR/SDR to set up a kickoff call to:
+BDRs and SDRs should be in regular communication with the SAEs that they support.
+When taking on new accounts or supporting a new SAE, it is the responsibility of the  BDR/SDR to set up a kickoff call to:
 1. Review the focus accounts
-2. Gather actionable intelligence from SALs/AEs
+2. Gather actionable intelligence from SAEs/AEs
 3. Review outbound BDR plays, campaigns, field tactics, and other offers
 4. Document the plan using docs, a spreadsheet, or the Sales Development quarterly issue plan

-Recurring SAL<>BDR/SDR meetings can be scheduled or take place on an as-needed basis.
-As BDRs/SDRs are not directly aligned with SAL we encourage async updates as much as possible
+Recurring SAE<>BDR/SDR meetings can be scheduled or take place on an as-needed basis.
+As BDRs/SDRs are not directly aligned with SAE we encourage async updates as much as possible

 Slack is encouraged for informal communication, but anything related to strategy, approach, or outreach should be documented.